NEW CORONAVIRUS MAP SHOWS ACTIVE CASES

 When we use less water, we help protect our local water resources and meet current and future needs more sustainably.
 Since groundwater and surface water are interconnected, using less groundwater means more water for the creeks, springs, rivers, and ecosystems in New Mexico.
 In most parts of Santa Fe County, the groundwater aquifers were filled thousands of years ago; the drop we use today is not likely to be replenished.

-The most simple way to calculate your residential water use is to standardize it on a per-person, per-day basis.
-By taking the amount of water on your water bill and dividing it by the average days in a month (30.4 days), then dividing it by the number of people in your household, you can estimate your gallon-per-person-per-day use.
+The simplest way to calculate your residential water use is to standardize it on a per-person, per-day basis.
+By taking the amount of water on your water bill and dividing it by the average number of days in a month (30.4 days), then dividing it by the number of people in your household, you can estimate your gallon-per-person-per-day use.
 Do you use less water than the average Santa Fe County utility user, who uses 59 gallons-per-person-per-day?

 If your water comes from a well, you can use your well meter reading instead of your water utility bill.
 Divide the total gallons used by the number of days between the two readings, then divide by the number of people in your household for your gallons-per-person-per-day.